 PASADENA, Calif.
-(CN) – The music of the Everly Brothers, the Chi-Lites, Al Green, Elvis Presley, Frank Sinatra, the Turtles and many more recorded before 1972 are exempt from federal copyright law, an attorney for radio giant CBS told a Ninth Circuit panel on Thursday.
+(CN) – The music of the Everly Brothers, the Chi-Lites, Al Green, Elvis Presley, Frank Sinatra, the Turtles and many more recorded before 1972 fall under federal copyright law because the recordings been more recently remastered, an attorney for radio giant CBS told a Ninth Circuit panel on Thursday.

 CBS successfully beat federal claims brought by ABS Entertainment over remastered versions of oldies recorded before 1972, with a federal judge finding CBS’ remasters constitute new material or derivative work governed by federal copyright law.
 ABS appealed, leading to Thursday’s hearing.

 “These are not merely analog to digital transfers,” CBS attorney Robert Schwartz told the three-judge panel.
 The engineer who remastered 46 recordings created a new recording that meets a “personal aesthetic” from the original sound, according to the attorney.